DON’T FORGET YOUR SKIN CHECK…

 If you’ve noticed a change in a mole or spot, don’t risk your health.
 Get your skin checked by your SmartClinics GP – especially if you are over 40 and/or have sundamaged skin, or multiple moles and freckles.

-While most GPs can perform skin checks, the following SmartClinics Doctors have further qualifications in this field and can also remove any dangerous spots or moles saving you a trip to the Dermatologist or Plastic Surgeon:
+While most GPs can perform skin checks, there are many SmartClinics Doctors who have further qualifications in this field and can also remove any dangerous spots or moles saving you a trip to the Dermatologist or Plastic Surgeon.

 HOW TO CHECK YOUR OWN SKIN…